AudreyFrancisco/SingleLadderQualification/README.md

 - krb5-workstation
 - cern-get-sso-cookie

-In addition you should have a working installation of
+In addition you should have working installations of
 - ROOT (for ROOT-based analyses)
 - Qt5 (for GUIs)

 While the software can be built without these components, this results in limited functionality and is discouraged.